twio142/alfred-airtable/README.md

 ## To-Do

+- Testing in Alfred
+    - Why does `fetchRecords` sometimes fail to paginate?
 - Rewrite the workflow in Go
     - [x] Authentication and OAuth flow (tested)
         1. Start the HTTP server in a goroutine: This server will handle the OAuth flow and listen for the callback from the OAuth provider.